-We also have responsibilities:
+We also have responsibilities under the Maltese Companies Act (Cap 386) to report to you if, in our opinion:

-- Under the Maltese Companies Act, 1995 to report to you if, in our opinion: - The information given in the Directors' report is not consistent with the financial statements. - Adequate accounting records have not been kept, or that returns adequate for our audit have not been received from branches not visited by us. - The financial statements are not in agreement with the accounting records and returns. - We have not received all the information and explanations we require for our audit. - · Certain disclosures of Directors' remuneration specified by law are not made in the financial statements, giving the required particulars in our report. - Under the Listing Rules to review the statement made by the Directors that the business is a going concern together with supporting assumptions or qualifications as necessary.
+- Adequate accounting records have not been kept, or that returns adequate for our audit have not been received from branches not visited by us. - The financial statements are not in agreement with the accounting records and returns. - · We have not received all the information and explanations we require for our audit. - · Certain disclosures of directors' remuneration specified by law are not made in the financial statements, giving the required particulars in our report.